Mary’s Part

 Was also trapped upon her hair.

-To the city, Jesus rode,
+Into the city, Jesus rode,

-A donkey held the Precious Load,
+A donkey held the Precious Load.

-The palms were strewn upon the lane,
+The palms were strewn upon the lane;

 The fragrance followed as He came.